Productivity AI Tools Compared: ChatGPT vs Claude vs Gemini vs Copilot (2026)

 the rolling 4-week average of column B.

-Loses on: Custom-GPT-style automation (ChatGPT wins); long-form polished writing (Claude wins); developer tooling.
+Loses on: Custom-GPT-style automation (ChatGPT wins); the most polished long-form writing (Claude wins); developer tooling.

 Microsoft Copilot (M365 Copilot)